panda3d/panda3d-docs/programming/internal-structures/geometry-storage/geomnode.rst

    </td></tr>
    </table></center>

-The GeomNode class inherits from :ref:`PandaNode <the-scene-graph>`, so a GeomNode can be attached directly to the scene graph like any other node; and like any node, it inherits a transform and a render state from its parents in the scene graph.
+The :class:`.GeomNode` class inherits from :ref:`PandaNode <the-scene-graph>`, so a GeomNode can be attached directly to the scene graph like any other node;
+and like any node, it inherits a transform and a render state from its parents in the scene graph.
 This transform and state is then applied to each of the node's Geoms.

 Furthermore, the GeomNode stores an additional render state definition for